 Either way, this means we have no other ancient literary sources to confirm Josephus’s account.

 What are some examples of inconsistencies between the writings of Josephus and the discoveries of archaeologists?

 In my opinion, Josephus’s descriptions of archaeological sites (or more precisely, what are now archaeological sites) including Masada are remarkably accurate, and the archaeological evidence of the Roman siege at Masada also is consistent with Josephus’s description (omitting the story of the mass suicide, for which the evidence can be interpreted in different ways).

 One possible minor inconsistency is Josephus’s reference to the Romans using ballistas (stone cannon shot) and catapults (large arrows fired from a torsion bow) in the siege at Masada.
 Whereas Yadin found ballista stones at Masada, there are no catapult bolts (in contrast, both were found at Gamla in the Golan, which was also besieged by the Romans during the First Revolt).

-Originally, I thought this was because Josephus’s description of the siege at Masada is formulaic (and therefore inaccurate), but now I agree with Gwyn Davies that the Romans collected the stray catapult bolts after the siege ended (they left a garrison camped atop Masada for a couple of decades afterwards).
+Originally, I thought this was because Josephus’s description of the Masada siege is formulaic (and therefore inaccurate), but now I agree with Gwyn Davies that the Romans collected the stray catapult bolts after the siege ended (they left a garrison camped atop Masada for a couple of decades afterwards).

 The latter scenario would support the accuracy of Josephus’s description of the siege.

-How does Josephus say the mass suicide occurred?
+How does Josephus say the mass suicide at Masada occurred?